smilleeymilleey/Twitter-Clone/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can use this app to pretend to go shopping!
+You can use this app to create tweets and !